geebioso/VDGLM/README.md

 # Running the Analysis in the Paper

+## Data
-0) First download the data and design from our [OSF webpage](https://osf.io/4rvbz/).
+ First download the data and design from our [OSF webpage](https://osf.io/4rvbz/).
 All code can be found in the code directory and its subdirectories.

+## Edit Directory Paths
-1) You will have to edit directory paths for the following files:
+You will have to edit directory paths for the following files:
     * `add_all_paths.m`: change the path to a NIFTI installation
     * `batchmode/set_analysis_options.m`: change the paths to the time course and the design matrix